SharePoint/sp-dev-docs/docs/solution-guidance/Information-management-sample-app-for-SharePoint.md

 # Information management sample SharePoint Add-in

-The Core.InformationManagement sample add-in shows you how to use an ASP.NET provider-hosted SharePoint add-in to get and set a site policy on a site.
+The Core.InformationManagement sample shows you how to use an ASP.NET provider-hosted add-in to get and set a site policy on a site.

 Use this solution if you want to:

 - Apply policy settings during your custom site provisioning process.
 - Create a new or modify an existing site policy.